 Think of every positive, loving adjective you can, and my dad’s all that.
 Plus, he’s the most youthful, active 80-year-old in existence.

-My dad doesn’t have a day without an hour with the LA Times and his dog at the local coffee shop, a hike and/or a visit to the Malibu Lagoon, a couple of hours restoring part of the house, or editing his nature photographs in Photoshop.
-And throughout all of this, he’s also caring for my mom, keeping in touch with his friends, cooking and gardening.
+My dad doesn’t have a day without an hour with the LA Times and his dog at the local coffee shop, a hike and/or a visit to the Malibu Lagoon, a couple of hours restoring part of the house, or editing his nature photographs on his computer.
+And throughout all of this, he’s also caring for my mom, keeping in touch with his many good friends, cooking and gardening.

 Does this guy deserve a good birthday dinner or what!?
-I know!
+So I invited a couple of his closest friends to join our family in celebrating him and to enjoy a meal together.

 Really and truly, each and every bite was savored.